xnorkl/cyberdefenseclub/README.md

 find /path/to/file -group <group> -name "*.ext"
 # print all shell files owned by usera and userb with ls formatting
 find /path/to/file -name "*.sh" -user usera userb -ls
-# you can user logical operators
+# you can also use logical operators
-# -o -or, ! -not,
+# -o -or, ! -not, -a -and (^^implicit without operators)
 find /path/to/file -name "*.sh" -user usera -o userb -ls
+# delete all files owned by a user
+find /path/to/file -user <badguy> -delete
 ```

 **chown**